rawitat/gtypist_lessons/programming_quotes.typ

 I:Gregory Bateson, "Mind and Nature"
 S:Thirty years ago, we used to ask: Can a computer simulate all processes of logic?
  :The answer was "yes", but the question was surely wrong.
 We should have asked:
- :Can logic simulate all sequence of cause and effect?
-And the answer would have been :"no".
+ :Can logic simulate all sequences of cause and effect?
+And the answer would have :been "no".

 *:PHIL_10
 I:Jordan Ellenberg, "How Not to Be Wrong: The Power of Mathmetical Thinking"